LiMinggang/madedit-mod/README.txt

 3. stdc++ version

 Mod v0.4.11
-New: Open file path with default file explorer #243
+New: Open file path with default file explorer, set "EXTEXPLORER" as the env for open in another application #243
 Fix: Message strings were not translated during initialization

 Mod v0.4.10